B4tuhanY1lmaz/Dell-Optiplex-7050-Hackintosh/README.md

-This repository contains my personal EFI configuration for the fantastic Dell Optiplex 7050.
+This repository contains my personal EFI configuration for the Dell Optiplex 7050.

-The current version installed is Monterey 12.2.1 (21D62) with OpenCore 0.7.9.
+The current version installed is Monterey 12.3.1 (21E258) with OpenCore 0.7.9.

 I use iMac18,1 as my SMBIOS.

-This has mostly been created with the help of the [Vanilla Hackintosh Guide by Dortania](https://dortania.github.io/OpenCore-Install-Guide/) and [linkdev's OpenCore config(https://github.com/linkev/Dell-Optiplex-7050-Micro-Hackintosh/).
+This has mostly been created with the help of the [Vanilla Hackintosh Guide by Dortania](https://dortania.github.io/OpenCore-Install-Guide/) and [linkdev's OpenCore config](https://github.com/linkev/Dell-Optiplex-7050-Micro-Hackintosh/).
 At the beginning the that config has worked ok for installing the OS onto my HDD.
 But than I had o remove some kexts and do some changes at the config to get it working on my Optiplex 7050 without any problems.

 **MAKE SURE YOU ADD YOUR SYSTEM SERIAL NUMBER, SYSTEM UUID, MLB AND ROM IN PLATFORMINFO BEFORE BOOTING!**

-You may also need to remove the AirportBrcmFixup.kext, BrcmBluetoothInjector.kext, BrcmFirmwareData.kext and BrcmPatchRAM3.kext if you are not using a Dell WiFi card or any WiFi at all.

 Don't forget to check the NVRAM values as well:
 - Remove `-v` after you're fully done installing macOS, to turn off Verbose.
-- You need to remove `brcmfx-country=#a` if you are not using a DW1560/DW1820A, but an [Intel WiFi chip instead](https://github.com/OpenIntelWireless/itlwm), or no WiFi at all (just Ethernet).
 - Modify `alcid=11` in case your audio chip is different, although I think all of the 7050's I've seen use the same Realtek ALC3234 controller.
-- Remove `igfxonln=1` if you have a monitor plugged in all the time (not a dummy dongle, not sure if this flag helps anything really).

 Double/triple check everything to make sure, its a relatively light setup, but better safe than sorry!